vedsule/PageRank-Text-Summarization-/README.md

 # PageRank-Text-Summarization-

-Use Google founder Larry Page's Page Rank Algorithm : "PAGE RANK" <br>
-And create most relevant summaries for any article
+Larry Page created Page_Rank for Internet , but we will use it for Generating the most relevant summaries !! .